 Adding the prefix de to negate words is in everyday use now.
 But it is not always the best or most pleasing choice.

 The first use of the word escalate dates back to 1900.

-At the Exposition Universelle in Paris that year, Charles Seeberger, an American inventor, won the first prize.
+At the Exposition Universelle in Paris that year, American inventor Charles Seeberger won the first prize.

 His invention was a moving wooden staircase.
 He called it an escalator.

-The word derives from either the Latin word scala or French escalier for stair.
+The word derives from either the Latin word scala or the French escalier for stair.

 Adding the suffix or then indicated it was a tool or machine such as a decorator or calculator.

 When Seeberger patented his invention, the word required a capital letter.